kehantan/labbook/docs/assays/mtt.rst

 #.
 Place 96 well plate on shaker and shake for 10 mins.

     * This step is to solubilise the formazan crystal.
-    * You can reduce the time for shaking, as long as the crystals are completely dissolve in DMSO.
+    * Shaking time can be reduced as long as the crystals are completely dissolve in DMSO.
 You can observe the plate under microscope to check if there are undissolved crystals.

 #.
 Read plate at 570 nm.

-    * There are different protocols that uses different wavelength, you may adjust according to literature.
+    * There are different protocols that uses different wavelength, may adjust according to literature.

 #.
 After reading the absorbance, the plate can be disposed into the yellow bin in the lab.

 Results
 -------

 * Most microplate reader allows the absorbance readings to be easily export to MS Excel file.
-If not, have to convert them manually into an Excel sheet.
+If not, have to manually insert the values into an Excel sheet.

 **Workflow**